Vyral/base-template/_posts/2022-09-07-why-is-our-inventory-so-low.md

 Is our market going to crash?
 Will we see a wave of foreclosure?
 Is this all a repeat of 2008?
 We get these questions all the time, but don’t worry—the answer to all three is no.&nbsp;

 **We will see a shift in our market, but we won’t have a sudden change in inventory.** The banks stopped foreclosing on homes at the start of the COVID pandemic, and they’ve recently extended that policy another year.
-There’s now about a two-year backlog of foreclosures, which the banks will start releasing bit by bit soon.
+There’s now a two-year backlog of foreclosures, which the banks will start releasing bit by bit soon.

 However, even if all those foreclosures hit the market, it wouldn’t be enough to level out everything.
-A few things happened over the years that forced us to have such low home inventory.
-Builders haven’t had readily available supplies since the pandemic and can’t build homes quick enough.
-A lot of buyers are also relocating between states.
+A few things happened over the years that created a low home inventory.
+Builders haven’t had readily available supplies since the pandemic and can’t build homes quickly enough.
+Also, a lot of buyers are relocating between states.

 {% include pullquote.html %}